“Aargh… I’m up a pound!”

 For example, instead of feeling you “should” drink more water, you naturally feel inspired to grab a water bottle on your way to work.
 Instead of feeling you “should” exercise, you feel curious about checking out the new health club in your neighborhood.
-Your body wisdom—your intuition or Wise Self—speaks to you in whispers that you not only hear as thoughts but also as inspired desires.
+Your body wisdom—your intuition or inner Wise Self—speaks to you in whispers that you not only hear as thoughts but also as inspired desires.
 You can hear and feel this inspiration—and follow it more easily—when you make the shift from being your body’s harshest critic to being its friend.

 Your body is more than what you see on the surface.
 It is spirit in physical form.
 As you begin to look beyond the superficial, you strengthen the sacred bond between you and your body.